-Plain Meaning Rule (Trusts): Extrinsic evidence permitted for both testamentary and inter vivos trusts.
+Plain Meaning Rule (Trusts): Extrinsic evidence permitted for both testa mentary and inter vivos trusts.
 See GA.
-CODE ANN. § 53-12-60(a) (2013) ("If it is proved by clear and convincing evidence that the trust provisions were affected by a mistake of fact or law, whether in expression or inducement, the court may reform the trust provisions, even if unambiguous, to conform the provisions to the settlor's intention.").
+Code Ann. § 53-12-60(a) (2013 ("If it is proved by clear and convincing evidence that the trust provision were affected by a mistake of fact or law, whether in expression or induce ment, the court may reform the trust provisions, even if unambiguous, to conform the provisions to the settlor's intention.").
 Hawaii Dead Man's Statute: Not Recognized.
 See Haw.
 R. Evid.
-601 ("Every person is competent to be a witness except as otherwise provided in these rules."); id. editor's notes ("The rule embodies the intent expressed in the Advisory Committee's Note to Fed.
+601 ("Every person is competent to be a witness except as otherwise provided in thes rules."); id. editor's notes ("The rule embodies the intent expressed in the Advisory Committee's Note to Fed.
 R. Evid.
 601 to abolish 'religious belief conviction of crime, and connection with the litigation as a party or interested person or spouse of a party or interested person' as bases for disqualification of a witness.
-Proper grounds for witness disqualification are set forth in Rules 602 and 603.1."); Hew v.
-Aruda , 462 P.2d 476, 479 (Haw.
-1969) ("Although not adopted in Hawaii, the so-called 'dead man's statute as it operated in other jurisdictions totally disqualified as a witness the survivor of a transaction with a decedent when the survivor's testimony was offered against the decedent's estate.").
+Proper grounds for witness disqualification are seforth in Rules 602 and 603.1."); Hew v.
+Aruda, 462 P.2d 476, 479 (Haw 1969) ("Although not adopted in Hawaii, the so-called 'dead man's statute as it operated in other jurisdictions totally disqualified as a witness the sur vivor of a transaction with a decedent when the survivor's testimony wa offered against the decedent's estate.").
 Hearsay Exception: Recognized.
 See Haw.
 R. Evid.
 803(b)(3).
-Plain Meaning Rule (Wills): There is no common law distinction in Hawaii between patent and latent ambiguities.
-See In re Ikuta's Estate, 639 P.2d 400, 402 (Haw.
+Plain Meaning Rule (Wills): There is no common law distinction in Hawai between patent and latent ambiguities.
+See In re Ikuta's Estate , 639 P.24 400, 402 (Haw.
 1981).
 Plain Meaning Rule (Trusts): See Graham v.
-Washington University, 569 P.2d 896, 900 (Haw.
-1977) (concluding that the trial court was incorrect to exclude extrinsic evidence because the trust language was indeed ambiguous); In re Dowsett's Estate, 38 Haw.
-407, 409-410 (1949). ("While it is true as contended by the remainderman that this intent must be gathered if possible from the trust instrument itself, nevertheless it is equally true that extrinsic evidence with respect to the circumstances surrounding the creation of the trust and the settlor's conception of any ambiguous words employed by him in the trust instrument, may be received and considered for the purpose of aiding the court in construing the instrument to determine his intent.").
-Idaho Dead Man's Statute: Recognized with Limitation.
-See Idaho Code Ann § 9-202 (2010) (barring testimony of interested parties "to any communication or agreement, not in writing, occurring before the death of such deceased person"); Idaho.
-R. Evid.
+Washington University, 56 P.2d 896, 900 (Haw.
+1977) (concluding that the trial court was incorrect the exclude extrinsic evidence because the trust language was indeed ambiguous); In re Dowsett's Estate, 38 Haw.
+407, 409-410 (1949). ("While it is truent as contended by the remainderman that this intent must be gathered if possible from the trust instrument itself, nevertheless it is equally true that extrinsic evidence with respect to the circumstances surrounding the creation of the trust and the settlor's conception of any ambiguous words employed by him in the trust instrument, may be received and considerer for the purpose of aiding the court in construing the instrument to determine his intent."). ldaho Dead Man's Statute: Recognized with Limitation.
+See IDAHO CODE ANN § 9-202 (2010) (barring testimony of interested parties "to any communication or agreement, not in writing, occurring before the death of suc deceased person"); IDAHO.
+R. EVID.
 601(b) ("Claim Against Estate.
-Parties or assignors of parties to an action or proceeding, or persons in whose behalf an action or proceeding is prosecuted against an executor or administrator, upon a claim or demand against the estate of a deceased person as to any communication or agreement, not in writing, occurring before the death of such deceased person.").
+Partie or assignors of parties to an action or proceeding, or persons in whos behalf an action or proceeding is prosecuted against an executor or administrator, upon a claim or demand against the estate of a deceased person at to any communication or agreement, not in writing, occurring before the death of such deceased person.").
 Hearsay Exception: Recognized.
 See Idaho.
 R. Evid.
 803(3).
 Plain Meaning Rule (Wills): See Hintze v.
-Black, 873 P.2d 909, 912 (Idaho Ct.
+Black, 873 P.2d 909, 912 (Idah Ct.
 App.
-1994) ("If the language of the will is clear and unambiguous, this intent is derived from the will itself.
-However, if the meaning of a term is ambiguous, the court can look to extrinsic evidence to determine intent.").
-Plain Meaning Rule (Trusts): See In re Trust Established by Turner, 782 P.2d 36, 38 (Idaho Ct.
+1994) ("If the language of the will is clear and unambiguous, thi intent is derived from the will itself.
+However, if the meaning of a term i ambiguous, the court can look to extrinsic evidence to determine intent.")
+Plain Meaning Rule (Trusts): See In re Trust Established by Turner, 78.
+P.2d 36, 38 (Idaho Ct.
 App.
-1989) (applying the plain meaning rule to trusts as it has long been applied to wills).
+1989) (applying the plain meaning rule to trust as it has long been applied to wills).